toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

 - Tell me about a time when you faced pushback regarding your approach on a project Orderbook rebuild - release the changes

 - Tell me about a time you disagreed with a colleague and later found out your initial stance was not entirely correct.
-  ### Need answer for this!!!
+  1. disagreement with kotlin/java, concern of compatibility issue and steep learning curve were not valid
+  1. how to manage code change use feature toggle or specific branch

 - Describe a decision you disagreed with, and how it impacted your work
   Choice of programming language Kotlin/Java